 The public interest may be defined as the collective wellbeing of the community of people and institutions that the members serve.
-The accountancy profession's public includes clients, credit providers, governments, employers, employees, investors, the business and financial community, and others who rely on the objectivity and integrity of members to assist in maintaining the orderly functioning of commerce.
+The accountancy profession's public includes clients, credit providers, governments, employers, employees, investors, the business and financial community, and others who rely on the objectivity and integrity of members to assist in the maintenance maintaining-of the orderly functioning of commerce.